Jitupra9/typeora-media-platform/README.md

 Any use of the code without permission may be subject to legal action.

 For inquiries or permissions, please contact the project owner.

----

-### Key Sections of the README:

-* **Project Overview**: A brief explanation of what Typeora is and its purpose.
-* **Features**: Key functionality that your project provides, like news summarization, live streaming, and user roles.
-* **Technologies**: The main technologies used in the project (MERN stack in your case).
-* **Installation Instructions**: Steps for getting the project up and running locally.
-* **License**: Clarification that the project is protected, and no one is allowed to copy or modify it without your permission.

-This README should give visitors a clear idea of your project, how to get it running, and the restrictions in place for using the code.
-Let me know if you need to adjust anything!